halldorel/angist/README.md

 Install node.js

-Run from root of project folder:
+Run `npm install` from root of project folder:

-    npm install

 #### To run locally

+Install Postgres on your system, create a database called `angist` with a blank username and password.
-Navigate to the root of the project folder.
+Navigate to the root of the project folder and run `node angist.js`

-    node angist.js

-Navigate to localhost:3000
+Navigate to `localhost:3000`